 South East Europe (SEE) has substantial, largely untapped renewable energy potential.
 Some countries in the region have begun to exploit these resources, but the renewable energy sector in southeast Europe is still in its infancy – except for the large hydropower capacity, most of which was constructed several decades ago.

 The region has already attracted large-scale investment in renewables, but ensuring a successful energy transition requires more.
-IRENA specified its commitment to the region in the Communiqué on accelerating the uptake of renewables in South East Europe, including support for policy makers and investors in the following areas:
+Thus, IRENA established the South East Europe Regional Initiative and specified its commitment to the region in the Communiqué on accelerating the uptake of renewables in South East Europe.
+The support for policy makers and investors is provided in the following areas:

 The Communique was adopted at the High-Level Meeting on Renewable Energy in South East Europe in January 2017.
 The previous regional meetings organized by IRENA include: South East Europe Regional Consultation Meeting in October 2016 and a Workshop on cost-effective renewable energy in South East Europe in March 2016.